AlBurns-MSFT/shell/README.md

 * only output redirection is supported to the right of the pipe
 * shell does not support bringing background process to foreground
 * shell does not support reporting when background process finishes
+* help was designed to call the readme, which has since been edited. may have formatting issues/other issues if this is tried without fixing, not sure.

 I/O REDIRECTION OPERATORS